 Nina Vaupotic, PhD

-Before joining the University of Vienna, she was a PhD student and research assistant at the University of Münster, where she worked on topics related to trust in science, public engagement with science, and intellectual humility.
+Before joining the University of Vienna, Nina completed her PhD at the University of Münster, where she investigated trust in science, public engagement, and intellectual humility.
 She holds a BA and MA in Psychology from the University of Ljubljana.

 Curriculum Vitae